usdot-jpo-ode/asn1_codec/README.md

 ### Note
 This has only been tested with Confluent Cloud but technically all SASL authenticated Kafka brokers can be reached using this method.

-## Generating C Files from ASN.1 Definitions
-Check here for instructions on how to generate C files from ASN.1 definitions: [ASN.1 C File Generation](asn1c_combined/README.md)

-This should only be necessary if the ASN.1 definitions change.
-The generated files are already included in the repository.